Zierax/autosniper/README.md

-# Sniper URL Scanner Script
+# autosniper URL Scanner Script

 This Bash script reads a file of URLs (both `http://` and `https://`), loops through each target, and runs the `sniper` command on each.
 It provides an interactive option to skip to the next target or stop the script when pressing `CTRL+C`.
 At the end of the scan, it outputs a list of all successfully scanned domains.